-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During early July, suppressed convection was observed over the Indian Ocean and Maritime Continent, with enhanced rainfall over parts of the Pacific and South America.
-This pattern is consistent with MJO constructively interfering with ENSO.
-Suppressed convection shifted eastward over the Maritime Continent into the West Pacific during mid-July as the MJO signal began to weaken.
-By late July, the low-frequency signal has reemerged as the dominant pattern of variability, with enhanced (suppressed) convection observed over the central and eastern Pacific (Maritime Continent).
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During mid-July, the background ENSO pattern was evident with suppressed (enhanced) convection over the West Pacific (East Pacific).
+Suppressed convection shifted westward over the Maritime Continent during mid to late July as the MJO signal began to weaken and other modes became more influential.
+During late July and early August, enhanced convection associated with the El Nino remained in place from the central to eastern Pacific, with more a mixed pattern of enhanced/suppressed convection over the Maritime Continent.
+Suppressed convection did spread to over the Arabian Sea.

-Outgoing Longwave Radiation (OLR) Anomalies (2.5°N-17.5°N)
+Outgoing Longwave Radiation (OLR) Anomalies (2.5°N-17.5°N) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) The MJO become active during March, with eastward propagating anomalies readily observed.
-Since April, the developing El Niño is observed (red box) as a tendency toward a dipole of anomalous convection extending from the Maritime Continent (suppressed) to the East Pacific (enhanced).
+Wetter-than-normal conditions, negative OLR anomalies (blue shading) The MJO become active during March, with eastward propagating anomalies readily observed.
+Since April, the ongoing El Niño is observed (red box) as a tendency toward a dipole of anomalous convection extending from the Maritime Continent (suppressed) to the East Pacific (enhanced).
 During June and early July, the MJO become active, interfering with the ENSO signal at times.
-Recently, the MJO signal has weakened.
+Recently, the MJO signal has weakened and other modes are more influential.